 1. Escorted Exclusive Skip The Line Tickets to Vatican Museum & Sistine Chapel

 - Skip the long ticket lines and gain priority access to the Vatican Museums and the Sistine Chapel.

 - Check out the ancient halls of the Vatican Museums and witness multitudes of classical sculptures, tapestries, and paintings of greats artists like Raphael, Caravaggio, Michelangelo, Bernini and Leonardo da Vinci etc. of Renaissance era as well as some Modern art.

 - Visit the Sistine Chapel famed for its walls and ceilings that are covered by some of the most astounding frescoes painted by Michelangelo.

-2. Guided Tour of the Vatican Museums, Sistine Chapel and St. Peter's Basilica
+2. Guided Tour of the Vatican Museums and Sistine Chapel

 - This option gives you a dedicated entry so that you can skip the long serpentine queues for ticket purchase.

 - With an experienced guide you will be exposed to some of the most important works of art that the museums store with factual information and historical context behind each one of them.